freeCodeCamp/freeCodeCamp/guide/english/sql/sql-where-clause/index.md

 title: SQL Where Clause
 ---

-## SQL Where Clause
+# SQL Where Clause

 ### `WHERE` Clause (and/or, `IN`, `BETWEEN`, and `LIKE`)

 The `WHERE` clause is used to limit the number of rows returned.

+In simpler terms, 'WHERE' clause is used to filter the data with one or more than one conditions provided by user.

 In this case all five of these will be used is a some what ridiculous `WHERE` clause.